WillemOuwerkerk/noForth-T-for-the-RP2350/README.md

 noForth t for the RP2350 sources and example source files

 These sources are here to document noForth t and the hardware examples are there to learn how to use the the RP2350.
 All code should run on noForth t for the RP2350 solo & duo from version 260826 onwards.
-More info, click the link.
+More info, click the link below.

 <p align="center">
 <a href="https://home.hccnet.nl/anij/nof/noforth.html" target="_blank">